ihavethatonvinyl/blog/content/conversations/author-libby-cudmore.md

 I found their first album, *Ferociously Stoned*, at a record store in Germany, and when I brought it to the show to have them sign it, every member of the band, except for, obviously, Steve Perry, the front man, was like, I don't even have a copy of this.
 Where did you get this?
 So Steve was like, oh god, I think I still have a couple of these in my basement.

 I have everything that the Vapors have put out.
 I have all the 45s.
 I have the American and UK versions of *New Clear Days*.
 I get into these weird little niches where I have to have everything.
 Probably my weirdest niche is that I have everything that Steve “Spit” Spingola, he was the frontman for the Fontanelles, which intersects my love of Mystery Science Theater 3000, with my love of post punk, because their band, the Fontanelles, was featured in [Hobgoblins](https://en.wikipedia.org/wiki/Hobgoblins_(film)).
 And I was obsessed with that music.
-There's a three song seven inch that they were just kind of an LA dark wave band in the 80s, just trying to make it playing clubs, and never had a major label release, and so this was probably just sold at the show.
+There's a three song seven inch that they were just kind of an LA darkwave band in the 80s, just trying to make it playing clubs, and never had a major label release, and so this was probably just sold at the show.
 When [Datura](https://daturabooks.com/) acquired *Negative Girl*, I treated myself to a copy.
 I spent, like. $90 for three songs.
 The recording is terrible, but I now have everything he ever put out on vinyl.
 I have two from his first band Outer Circle; the *Blind Venetians* EP and the “My Mona Lisa” 12 inch.
 But I was like, I have to have everything that they've recorded.

 ![](/images/upload/a-side-1-.jpg)